Human RightsLinde's Human Rights Policy

-Linde is a leading industrial gases and engineering company with approximately 75,000 employees globally, serving a diverse group of industries across more than 100 countries worldwide.
-Linde delivers innovative and sustainable solutions to customers and creates long-term value for all stakeholders.
+Linde is a leading global industrial gases and engineering company and is a major technological innovator in the industrial gases industry with approximately 65,000 employees globally.
+Linde serves a diverse group of industries across more than 80 countries worldwide, including healthcare, chemicals and energy, manufacturing, metals and mining, food and beverage, and electronics.
+Linde delivers innovative and sustainable solutions to customers and creates long-term value for its stakeholders.
 The company achieves its mission of making our world more productive by providing products, technologies and services that help customers improve their economic and environmental performance in a connected world.

 Linde’s business model is to transform air and process gases into applications that, in many cases, help customers become more efficient or provide social benefits.
 The company values and relies upon the people who contribute to its products and services and who benefit from these applications.
 Although the company operates in many countries, the nature of Linde’s business is substantially local, and the company recognizes the importance of respecting and promoting human rights and labor standards.

 Linde strives to prevent adverse human rights impacts that have a direct link to the company’s operations, products or services.
 Linde’s commitment to human rights is manifested in this and various other company policies and statements, including the company’s Code of Business Integrity, Supplier Code of Conduct, Global Diversity and Inclusion Guidelines, and Health, Safety and Environment (HSE) Policy.